 I am grateful for the experience as I look back.
 It contributed to my ability to trust my intuition when doctors try to scare me into using chemicals and pharmaceuticals, when those same treatments could do much more harm than good.

 I am pretty sure that my cat would have died long ago from the toxic effects of long-term medication that was so strongly suggested.
 Without it, he has not had one symptom or issue.

 I feed him a healthy diet, water, and a multivitamin, give him a lot of love, and a comfortable home.
 That is all he needs.
 He has given me so much back in return over the 17 years.
-I am so blessed to have him around.
-Here is a slide show example of his calming and joyful presence in my life, everyday moments that bring a smile to my face, and praise from my lips.
+Here is a slide show example of his calming and joyful presence in my life, everyday moments that bring a smile to my face and needed peace in my heart.